Health Problems in an Untreated SARD Dog

 Very low cortisol can cause what’s known as “a crash” or “crisis”.
 It includes symptoms such as appetite loss, vomiting, lethargy, and heart failure.

 SARD-dog owners will often state that their dog is “doing well” and is “fine for his age,” while at the same time reporting ongoing problems such as panting, incontinence, obesity, confusion, and fatigue.
 Testing for, and treating the underlying adrenal exhaustion can prevent additional health problems and improve the dog’s quality of life.
-When initiated promptly along with protective retinal therapies, hormone therapy has also restored functional vision in some cases.
+When initiated promptly along with protective retinal therapies, hormone therapy has also restored functional vision in 20%-55% of cases.